ekoindia/eko-website/src/blog/eko-india-wins-SBI-awardof-excellence-for-PMJDY-contributions.md

 <br>
 <h3>Insight 1: Bridging the Financial Gap with Scale</h3>

-India’s unbanked population has significantly reduced, from 557 million in 2011 to 190 million by 2021 (World Bank Global Findex).
-Eko has contributed to this transformation by deploying a vast network of CSPs (Customer Service Points), including 45% led by women.
-These CSPs have been instrumental in reaching marginalized communities, enabling them to access banking services for the first time.
+India’s unbanked population has significantly reduced, dropping from 557 million in 2011 to 190 million by 2021 (World Bank Global Findex).
+Eko has contributed to this transformation by establishing a widespread network of CSPs (Customer Service Points), 45% of which are led by women.
+These CSPs have been instrumental in bringing banking services to marginalized communities, enabling many to access financial services for the first time.

 <h4>Making Numbers Count</h4>